-The TIP is a dynamic program that may be amended and adjusted throughout the year.
+As discussed in the Executive Summary, the TIP is a dynamic program that may be amended and adjusted throughout the year.
 Administrative modifications and amendments often must be introduced because of changes in project status (advertisement readiness), project cost, project design scope, or available revenues.
 An amendment is a revision that requires public review and comment and a demonstration of fiscal constraint.

 Consistent with federal guidelines, if a project is valued at \$5 million or less, the threshold for defining an amendment is a change of \$500,000 or more.
 The threshold for projects valued at greater than \$5 million is 10 percent or more of the project value.
-Changes that are less than these thresholds may be considered in the form of administrative modifications.
-The MPO acts on administrative modifications, and although a public review period is not required, one may be provided at the MPO's discretion.
+Changes that are less than these thresholds may be considered in the form of administrative modifications or adjustments.
+The MPO acts on administrative modifications or adjustments, and although a public review period is not required, one may be provided at the MPO's discretion.